mohammed-ihtisham/momento-backend/functional-design.md

 3. **Suggestions Recommendation Engine:** A recommendation system (powered by simple logic or LLMs) that translates a person’s stored preferences and current context into brainstormed ideas of possible gifts, activities, or gestures that might be appropriate.

-## Additional Brainstormed Features:

-**Note: These are extra ideas we had while brainstorming and may be narrowed down/excluded during functional design.

-1. **Occasion Tracking & Planning:** A timeline of upcoming and past events (birthdays, milestones, personal challenges) that helps users prepare in advance and reflect afterward.
+**NOTE: The following is an additional feature we are considering but not 100% sure yet.**

-2. **Thoughtful Checkins:** Lightweight prompts that help users remember what worked well, what felt appreciated, and how relationships evolve over time.
+4. **Thoughtful Checkins:** Lightweight prompts that help users remember what worked well, what felt appreciated, and how relationships evolve over time.

 ## Ethical Analysis: